aws-amplify/docs/docs/lib/datastore/sync.md

 <amplify-callout>

 **Best practice:** it is recommended to develop without cloud synchronization enabled initially so you can change the schema as your application takes shape without the impact of having to update the provisioned backend.
-Once you are satisfied with the stability of your data schema, setup cloud synchonization as described below and the data saved locally will be synchornized to the cloud automatically.
+Once you are satisfied with the stability of your data schema, setup cloud synchronization as described below and the data saved locally will be synchronized to the cloud automatically.

 </amplify-callout>